bbuie/code_snippets/docs/docs/DEVELOPMENT.md

 It is important that you write your code in a cost effective way that makes it easy to understand, update, and maintain.
 The following are some principles you should keep in mind:

 - Here are [general code requirements](https://github.com/bbuie/code_snipits/wiki/Common-Code-Requirements).
-- Angular code should follow [this angular style guide](https://github.com/johnpapa/angular-styleguide)
+- Angular code should follow [this angular style guide](https://github.com/johnpapa/angular-styleguide).
+- API responses should match the [JSON API format](http://jsonapi.org/format/).